Happy Birthday Carl Saunders

 A tribute to the remarkable trumpeter

-Trumpeter Carl Saunders was born August 2, 1942, in Indianapolis, Indiana.
+Trumpeter Carl Saunders was born on August 2, 1942, in Indianapolis, Indiana.

 His uncle, trumpeter-guitarist Bobby Sherwood, was a bandleader in the Swing era and his mother Gail sang with his band, taking young Carl along during his first five years.